FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-news-31-a-deeper-look-into-the-filecoin-virtual-machine.md

 ### League of Entropy Partnership Opportunity

 The League of Entropy is expanding the drand network and is looking for credible organizations to partner with.
-Check [here](https://drand.love/partner-with-us/) for more details and get in touch!
+Check [the partnership page](https://drand.love/partner-with-us/) for more details and get in touch!

 ## Events